CowboyCollective/CowboyCollective.github.io/cowboy/Mary Poppins.md

 type: "honorary"
 ---

 You may not think of *Mary Poppins*, the classic Disney film, as a cowboy story.
-After all, on first glace Mary Poppins shares almost nothing in common with the classic cowboy archetype.
+After all, on first glance Mary Poppins shares almost nothing in common with the classic cowboy archetype.
 We think of cowboys as men, she's a woman.
 We think of cowboys as American, she's British.
 We think of cowboys as rough and tumble, and she's proper.

 However, if we look a little closer, we see that Mary Poppins is about as close to a classic cowboy as can be, just dressed up a little different.